MPUSP/snakemake-ont-basecalling

 conda activate snakemake-ont-basecalling

 Adjust options in the default config file config/config.yml.
-Before running the entire workflow, you can perform a dry run using:
+Before running the entire workflow, perform a dry run using:

 snakemake --cores 3 --sdm conda --directory .test --dry-run

-To run the complete workflow with test files using conda, execute the following command.
+To run the workflow with test files using conda:

 snakemake --cores 3 --sdm conda --directory .test

-To run the complete workflow with test files on a slurm cluster, adjust the slurm cluster specific config.yaml file and execute the following command.
+To run the workflow with test files on a slurm cluster, adjust the slurm-specific profile workflow/profiles/slurm/config.yaml file and run:

 Note: It is recommended to start the snakemake pipeline on the cluster using a session multiplexer like screen or tmux.